rocky-linux/documentation/en/rocky/8/guides/rocky-8-installation.md

 Click Done to return to the main Installation Summary screen.

-##### CAUTION  Pay attention to the IP address of the server in this section of this installer.
+**CAUTION:**  Pay attention to the IP address of the server in this section of this installer.
 If you don’t have physical or easy console access to the system, this information will come in handy later on when you need to connect to the server to continue working on it.

 ## The Installation
 Once you are satisfied with your choices for the various installation tasks, the next phase of the installation process will begin the installation proper.